pslucas0212/Part-5-Perparing-the-Template/README.md

 ![Define Operating System](/images/sat85a.png)

 Next we will create a cloud-init template.
-Login into Satellite server's command line and switch to roor user.
+Login into Satellite server's command line and switch to root user.
 In the root user's home direct create the following cloud-init template.
 Note: The cloud-init template we are creating will also register your RHEL VM to Satellite and Insights.

 ```
 # cat > ~/vmware-cloud-init-template.erb <<EOF